Best cities to study Japanese in Japan

 Tokyo (東京)

-A life in Tokyo is exciting and may seem like living in the future.
+Life in Tokyo is exciting and may seem like living in the future.
 In a city where innovative technology fuses with tradition, it feels like anything can happen.
 The numerous stores and restaurants stay open until very late and people are out at all hours of the day and night.
-With an unlimited number of clubs, bars and nightlife options, you will never be without things to do and places to go.
+With an unlimited number of clubs, bars, and nightlife options, you will never be without things to do and places to go.

 Living in Tokyo can be extremely expensive, taking into consideration the higher rent and food costs.
 Tokyo has one of the highest costs of living in the world, but at the same time, the largest metropolis in the world offers more job opportunities for foreigners than other areas of Japan.
 Show business is also booming and talent agencies are always out scouting in the city for models and actors.
 Look at our article for tips and advice on saving money in the Big City – we’ve got you covered!